situ139/league-of-legends-kiting-program/README.md

 # league-of-legends-kiting-program
 A simple program to practice kiting in League of Legends

-When you first start the app you need to press B to bind your attack move key (can be a mouse button too).

 Controls:

 B Binds your attack button, can be mouse buttons or keyboard.